JackPikatea/pikatea-documentation/docs/FinnGus/finngus-kit-assembly-guide.md

 ## Prepare The PCB

-The PCB is the most complicated part so we've broken it down into partial steps
+The PCB is the most complicated part so we've broken it down into 6 partial steps.
+Please pay special attention to the details on these steps.
+I'd recommend reading through this entire section before getting started.
+It's important to be as carefuly as possible to not scratch the PCB and damage it.
+Take your time!

+1. Flash The Firmware
+2. Solder In The I/O Chip and Pro Micro
+3. Solder in the Diodes
+4. Solder In The Encoder
+5. Screw In The Stabilizers
+6. Verify And Test

 #### 1. Flash The Firmware

 Let's start with flashing the firmware onto the included Pro Micro to make sure that is working.
 Plug it into your computer using a USB-C cable.

 We already have a [generic guide for flashing firmware](/firmware-download-and-update-guide.html) which is here.
 Follow that guide and use the FinnGus firmware which can be downloaded from that page.
-Since there is no reset button on the pro micro, reset the device by connecting the pins RESET and GND with a metal object (a bent paper clip works well)
+Since there is no reset button on the Pro Micro, reset the device by connecting the pins RESET and GND with a metal object (a bent paper clip works well).
+[Download and install Vial](https://get.vial.today) and make sure your computer recognizes the device as a FinnGus before moving on.
 ![](/assets/FinnGus/DSC08955.JPG)
-[Download and install Vial](https://get.vial.today) and make sure your computer recognizes the device as a FinnGus before moving on.

 #### 2. Solder In The I/O Chip And Pro Micro